2022 Rhode Island gubernatorial election

 The 2022 Rhode Island gubernatorial election was held on November 8, 2022, to elect the governor of Rhode Island.
-Incumbent Democratic governor Dan McKee became Rhode Island's governor on March 2, 2021, when term-limited Gina Raimondo resigned following her confirmation as United States Secretary of Commerce.
-McKee easily won a full term on election day, defeating Republican Ashley Kalus by more than 19 percentage points.
+Incumbent Democratic lieutenant governor Dan McKee became Rhode Island's governor on March 2, 2021, when term-limited Gina Raimondo resigned following her confirmation as United States Secretary of Commerce.
+Despite a heavily contested primary, McKee easily won a full term on Election Day, defeating Republican Ashley Kalus by more than 19 percentage points.

 McKee's margin of victory and vote share was the highest for any candidate for governor of Rhode Island since 1992.
 This was the first time since that election that Democrats won Kent County, as well as swept every county in a gubernatorial election.